This is the multi-page printable view of this section. Click here to print.

 It’s purpose is to uniquely identify the Butler SOS instance - nothing else.

-If Butler SOS is stopped and started agagin the same ID should be generated.
+If Butler SOS is stopped and started agagin the same ID will be used.

 Some sensitive information is used to create the ID, but as the ID is anonymized before sent as part of the telemetry data, no sensitive information leaves your servers.